C.J. Cron Player Props: Rockies vs. Mariners

 C.J.
 Cron At The Plate

+- Among the qualified hitters in MLB, his batting average ranks 109th, his on-base percentage ranks 161st, and he is 46th in the league in slugging.

-- Cron has gotten a hit in seven of 12 games this season (58.3%), with multiple hits twice.
+- Cron has picked up a hit in 61.5% of his 13 games this season, with more than one hit in 23.1% of those games.

-- Looking at the 12 games he has played this season, he's went deep in three of them (25.0%), and in 8% of his trips to the dish.
+- He has homered in 23.1% of his games this season, and 7.4% of his chances at the plate.

-- Cron has driven in a run in three games this year (25.0%), including two games with multiple runs batted in.
+- In three games this season (23.1%), Cron has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this year (33.3%), including one multi-run game.
+- In five games this season (38.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.